surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Functions.md

 }
 ```

-You can also define parameters outside the braces without the `Param` keyword,
+You can also define parameters outside the braces without the `param` keyword,
 as shown in the following sample syntax:

 ```Syntax